Threshold Leadership™

 4. Governance → The Responsibility Field

-• Refuse to internalize systemic uncertainty as personal inadequacy.
+• Refuse to internalize systemic strain as personal inadequacy

 5. Operations → The Time Field